MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ```

 Stop and start the proxy for the change to take effect.
 Issue a network request from the command line to the API.
 The proxy will now intercept requests sent to your API.

-> [!NOTE]
-> By default, the proxy simulates error responses based on Microsoft Graph.
-To add your own responses, follow this [guide](./how-to/Simulate-errors-from-non-Microsoft-365-APIs.md).

 ## Get help